 Holly River became an official State Park in 1938…sort of.
 Seems it still belonged to the federal government.
-They turned it over to the state in 1954, and West Virginia began to make the kinds of improvements that visitors enjoy today like the hiking trails, campgrounds, and game areas.
+They turned it over to the state in 1954, and West Virginia began to make the improvements visitors enjoy today like the hiking trails, campgrounds, and game areas.

 The Holly River State Park Campground includes 88 campsites with electric and 10 cabins.

 We were in Site #36 in Loop 3, which we HIGHLY recommend.
 Our spot was a pull-through site with lots of room along what I would call a beautiful bubbling brook- but which is actually listed as the Lower Fork of the Holly River.